 Standing unfazed and unfettered through centuries and centuries, this entrancing monastic complex is touted to be one of the best of its kind in the whole of Russia.
 Accentuated by the gracefully-flowing waters of the Moskva river, the convent is enclosed within the sturdy defensive walls of Moscow Kremlin.
 Once closely-associated with the mighty Tsar lineage, this iconic ensemble has been duly inscribed as a UNESCO World Heritage Site due to its history and unbridled legacy.
 Dating to as far back as the 16th-century, this majestic ensemble is home to many breathtaking monuments including the magnificent Smolensky Cathedral, with, which its gleaming gilded and silver domes, harbors paintings and frescoes which are considered to be one of the best in the whole of Moscow.
 Boasting a spatial, well laid-out expanse, the convent also greatly symbolizes the nuances of ancient Russian town-planning.
 Although having been besieged by the Bolsheviks during the Soviet regime, the complex stands today as a striking reminder of its foregone glory.
 A prized possession of southwestern Moscow, the convent also harbors a cemetery which enshrines the tombs of prestigious luminaries like writers Nikolai Gogol, Anton Chekhov, Mikhail Bulgakov, the poet Maiakovski, singer Chaliapin and composer Scriabin, along with the bizarre black-and-white headstone devoted to former Soviet leader Nikita Krushchev.

-One of the most integral markers of the iconic Red Square, Lenin’s Mausoleum eternally enshrines the remains of Vladimir Lenin, the founder of the Soviet Union.
-A work of distinctive architectural finesse by Aleksey Shchusev, the mausoleum is Modeled on the ziggurat terraced temples of the ancient Assyrians and Babylonians.
-Bounded on both sides by the Kremlin Wall Necropolis, the mausoleum features a step pyramid (made with black labradorite and red granite) within which resides the well-preserved body of Lenin.
-Bearing a rather austere and solemn facade, the mausoleum has undergone numerous facelifts and structural transformations ever since the collapse of the Soviet regime.
-Outside, the main sanctum is patrolled by an arsenal of guards, while inside, visitors file around round the embalmed body of the man whose Communist legacy yet reverberates with the masses of not only Russia, but the entire world.
-One of Moscow's most revered historic landmarks, the mausoleum reserves a special place in the hearts of communists, Marxists and Leninists alike.
+One of the most integral markers of the iconic Red Square, Lenin’s Mausoleum holds the remains of Vladimir Lenin, the founder of the Soviet Union.
+A work of distinctive architectural finesse by Aleksey Shchusev, the mausoleum is modeled on the terraced temples of the ancient Assyrians and Babylonians.
+Bounded on both sides by the Kremlin Wall Necropolis, the mausoleum features a step pyramid within which rests the remains of Lenin.
+Bearing a rather solemn facade, the mausoleum has undergone numerous structural transformations ever since the collapse of the Soviet regime.
+Outside, the main sanctum is patrolled by an arsenal of guards, while inside, visitors file around round the embalmed body of the man whose legacy still resonates with the masses of not only Russia but the entire world.
+One of Moscow's most revered historical landmarks, the mausoleum reserves a special place in the hearts of the people.

 Undoubtedly one of the most elegant architectural sights in Moscow, the Danilovskii Monastery was founded by the Orthodox Prince Daniil Alexandrovich way back in 1282.
 It is now the official residence of the head of the Russian Orthodox Church.
 The monastery survived the revolution only until 1930, after which the grounds became a borstal.
 Holy services are once again conducted in all three churches of the monastery and the whole complex has been fully renovated.